 The Harmonica Pocket is a part of the growing Kindie Rock music scene, but makes music that truly appeals to all ages.
-Their 2021 release, titled Sing Your Song, is an album of 13 thoughtful, optimistic songs about being brave enough to be yourself, about playing outside and about being itchy.
+Their 2021 release, titled Sing Your Song, is an album of 13 thoughtful, optimistic songs about being yourself, playing outside and about being itchy.

 The Harmonica Pocket has performed for busloads of children and grownups in theaters, classrooms, libraries, clubs, and festivals nationally and internationally.

 Put on a funny hat, come to a show and discover why everyone is so smitten with The Harmonica Pocket.

 Fun!
 Fun!
 Fun!
 Harmonica Pocket is definitely one of the most entertaining shows we have had.
 The kids were captivated for the entire program -- laughing, dancing, and singing along.
 The energy of this talented duo is really infectious!